zydz/learning-dl/learning-python/readme.md

 Notes
 ---

-### My View
+## My View
 Python itself is easy.
 Python's labraries are complex, however.
-How to learnthis language quickly?
+How to learn this language quickly?
 How to understand this language deeply?

+## Books
+- Basic
+  - Learning Python, 5th Edition
+  - Python_Cookbook_3rd_Edition
+- Advanced
+  - Data Structures and Algorithms in Python-2013
+  - Python for Data Analysis 2nd Edition
+- Libraries
+  - NumPy
+  - Matplotlib
+  - Pandas
+  - Scikit-learn
+  - TensorFlow

+## Philosophy
 ```
 The Zen of Python, by Tim Peters